 Automatic combination of iterative and direct solver algorithms.

-The PARDISO Version 5.0.0 has been released in January 2014.
+The PARDISO Version 6.0 was released in May 2018.
 It contains full support of multi-threaded Schur-complement computations and full support for parallel selected inversion.
 The new features are described in the following papers:

 Additional publications related to PARDISO are available on the webpage of the research group of Prof. Olaf Schenk, Advanced Computing Laboratory, Institute of Computational Science, USI Lugano, Switzerland.

 Important: Please note that the Intel MKL version of PARDISO is based on our version from 2006 and that a lot of new features and improvements of PARDISO are not available in the Intel MKL library.